Start Your Home Loan File Now

 Ready?
 Let’s get started.

-Do yourself a favor and scan your important financial documents onto your hard drive.
-It’s a good idea to password-protect these electronic records.
+Scan your important financial documents onto your hard drive.
+Password-protect these electronic records.
 Burn them to a thumb drive and store an extra copy in a safe deposit box.
 Update your records regularly.
-Maintain original files in a safe place at home or in the office.
-Some Utah home lenders require original copies of certain documents.
+Maintain original files safe at home or in your private office.
+Some Utah mortgage lenders require original copies of certain documents.
 This is a living file, it will change from time to time.
-Technology advances fast, store your electronic files in a way you are sure they can be retrieved in the future.
+Technology advances fast, store your electronic files in a format that can be retrieved in the future.

-If you do business online, print or download PDF files of all important transactions.
-Save these on a hard drive and/or on a thumb drive in well-organized folders.
-This can be a real-time saver later.
+Print or download PDF files of all important electronic transactions.
+Save them on a hard drive and/or on a thumb drive in well-organized folders.
+This can be a serious time saver later.

 • checking/savings statements (update monthly, quarterly, or annually)